 The management committee is responsible for ensuring that the Club operates in accordance with the Memorandum of Association, the Constitution and the Rules and Bye Laws as written and updated from time to time and in conformity with the Equality Act 2010 or any legal obligations.

-The management committee OR board of directors shall be elected in accordance with the Club’s fair and equal procedures as identified in the Constitution of the Club.
+The management committee shall be elected in accordance with the Club’s fair and equal procedures as identified in the Constitution of the Club.

 Any member who meets the criteria for election to the committee OR board, shall be encouraged to allow themselves to be nominated.